Old-Fashioned Peanut Brittle

 Can I use parchment paper for peanut brittle?

-Yes, this is what I use for my peanut brittle, and it works perfectly.
+Yes, I use this for my peanut brittle, and it works perfectly.

 Can you make this peanut brittle recipe in the microwave?

 Yes, you sure can.
 Actually, the original family recipe is for microwave peanut brittle – but I prefer to make it on the stovetop.
-It is just as quick and easy as the microwave and much safer, in my opinion.
+In my opinion, it is just as quick and easy as the microwave and much safer.
 (You won’t be taking a hot bowl of hot candy in and out of the microwave several times.)

 Follow the same steps and consistency indicators at each stage of cooking.
 The process will work just the same.